cyberconcepts/cybertools/agent/README.txt

 Agents for Job Execution and Communication Tasks
 ================================================

-Agents do some work specified by a jobs, the main task being to collect information objects from the local machine or some external source and transfer them e.g. to a loops server on the same machine or another.
+Agents do some work specified by jobs, the main task being to collect information objects from the local machine or some external source and transfer them e.g. to a loops server on the same machine or another.